 S No. Toolkit Name Description Link 1 Monitoring & Evaluation Guidelines This guideline is aimed towards carrying out comprehensive desk-based research on specific subjects and also providing assistance for organizing training/sensitization programmes etc. within the broad framework of the program objective.
 View 2 DGQI Methodology Toolkit DGQI Toolkit 3 Concept Note - Logical Framework Concept Note Logical Framework, SOP for Reviewing OOMF Document Concept Note Logical Framework,SOP for Reviewing OOMF Document 4 GIRG-List of Nodal officers List of Nodal officers of GIRG Link 5 Monitoring Maturity Assessment The idea is to score the entire ministry/department based on the broad degree of Monitoring Maturity observed across the CS and CSS schemes.
 So, herein, an assessment for each of the parameters should be conducted based on the overall performance of each scheme and a score should be given against each parameters based on the qualitative assessment.
 Thus, the idea is to do a relative scoring among the ministries/departments.
 Tooklit 6 State Scholarship Portal Maturity Assessment To measure the maturity of state scholarship portals based on linkage with National Scholarship Portal, Accessibility, Transparency, Frequency of Updating, Data Granularity & Speed of the website.
 Toolkit, Note

 S No. Toolkit Name Description Link 1 Rapid Assessment Rapid assessments are short, rigorous, team-based investigations to evaluate specific programmes.
 The assessment is done using various iterative modes of data collection and community participation to ensure a quick and holistic understanding of the programme.
 This toolkit details out the steps involved in Rapid Assessment.
 View 2 Participant Observation It is a qualitative evaluation study tool in which the evaluator enters a local group in order to gain understanding of the internal structure of the society.
 This toolkit provides the user step wise step guidance to use this method of qualitative evaluation.
 View 3 Outcome Harvesting It is a method that enables evaluators, grant makers, and managers to identify, formulate, verify, and make sense of outcomes.
 Outcome Harvesting collects (“harvests”) evidence of what has changed (“outcomes”) and, then, working backwards, determines whether and how an intervention has contributed to these changes.
 View 4 Difference in Differences Difference in Differences is a quasi-experimental design that makes use of longitudinal data from treatment and control groups to obtain an appropriate counterfactual to estimate a causal effect.
 This toolkit summarises the process of creating a DiD research design, its advantages and disadvantages and best practices.
 View 5 Monitoring & Evaluation Guidelines This guideline is aimed towards carrying out comprehensive desk-based research on specific subjects and also providing assistance for organizing training/sensitization programmes etc. within the broad framework of the program objective.
 View 6 Quick Assessment Studies Quick Assessment Studies 7 Template for Rationalization of CS and CSS Schemes DMEO in consultation with Department of Expenditure prepared a template; broad framework for conducting the in-principle rationalization of the CS and CSS schemes along with the process flow for executing the same.
 Toolkit, Note 8 Template for Terms of Reference For the continuation of schemes in 15th Finance Commission cycle, the evaluation of Central Sector (CS) schemes will be undertaken by respective Ministries/ Departments.
 Accordingly a standard template for terms of Reference (ToR) was prepared by DMEO.
 Toolkit 9 Designing and Conducting Focus Group Discussion (FGD) This toolkit provides a beginner’s guide for designing and implementing focus group discussions as an instrument of enquiry, especially for government programmes and policies.
 Focus Group Discussion (FGD) is a widely used qualitative method of data collection wherein a group of respondents of interest, usually homogenous with similar socio-economic characteristics, participate in a discussion together.
 View 10 Sampling Guidelines These guidelines provide basic foundation-level information for designing a sampling framework and sampling instruments.
 Users of this document will be able to understand key concepts and definitions, methods, and steps of developing sampling design; Identify ways to develop various sampling designs, and; Select appropriate sampling design for implementing the survey.
+View 11 Organisational Evaluation Framework This document lays down the approach to evaluate organisations by assessing the relevance of an organisation to stakeholders, its effectiveness in achieving stated targets, the cost and process efficiency, the financial viability and the social and environmental sustainability of the organisation.
+This assessed keeping in mind and considering the external environment in which the organisation operates, the internal levels of motivation and the capacity of the organisation.
 View

 This page contains the various documents, together called the M&E Procurement Toolkit, to assist government agencies in engaging technical consultants for monitoring and evaluation.
 It provides detailed guidance and tools on how to procure consultant services for monitoring and evaluation.